Hacker "Guccifer" leaks emails from noted venture capitalist

-SAN FRANCISCO John Doerr, a venture capitalist known for early investments in companies such as Amazon and Google, has become the latest victim of the hacker known as Guccifer, according to the Smoking Gun website.
+SAN FRANCISCO John Doerr, a venture capitalist known for early investments in companies such as Amazon (AMZN.O) and Google (GOOG.O), has become the latest victim of the hacker known as Guccifer, according to the Smoking Gun website.

 A spokesman for Doerr, the face of the high-profile venture-capital firm Kleiner Perkins Caufield & Byers, did not immediately respond to a request for comment.